BAPTISM

 3. It demonstrates that I am a believer.

 “We know that we have come to know him if we obey his commands.”
-(1 John 2:3)

 “At that time Jesus came from Nazareth in Galilee and was baptized by John in the Jordan.”
 (Mark 1:9)